Keyboard shortcuts

 When we query line_count again, Salsa checks: “Is the current revision newer than when I last computed this?”
 Yes.
 “Did the inputs this query depends on actually change?”
 Yes — we set new text.
 So it re-runs the function.

-If we had queried line_count without changing the text, Salsa would return the cached result instantly.
-No re-execution.
+If we query line_count again without changing the text, Salsa returns the cached result instantly.
+No re-execution:

 #![allow(unused)]